mattkirkland/design-methods/notepad.md

 These are cute: https://lawsofux.com/
 Hopefully (hopefully????) they'll all know the gestalt stuff but I could really add Fitt's law, Hick's law, etc.

+### 8/17/20

+Cloned in the class website structure I used before.
+Filling in some content.
+Got some things to fill in.

+TODO:

+- make / fill in notebook.html
+- make / fill in course schedule week-by-week
+- gather links / resources for each